breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 ## Benefits of using Unit Testing

-+ **You can find and prevent bugs easily:** If there is a problem in the future, you'll be able to identify the cause a lot faster than having to go through all the code.
++ **You can find and prevent bugs easily:** If there is a problem in the future, you'll be able to identify the cause a lot faster than having to go through all of the code.
 Also, your end-user will be very happy to not have a buggy product.

 + **Unit Testing saves time... and money:** When writing Unit tests you may identify many possible bugs and fix them right away, instead of fixing them in different stages of the product.